divyanshu40/techkart-frontend/README.md

 # PRD Checklist for E-commerce Application
 **Application Pages**
  Home Page: A landing page with a list of featured categories
+ Features